23 Coastal Kitchen Ideas for Your Dream Seaside Retreat

 Create Visual Interest with Coastal Wall Art

-21. Define Spaces with Coastal-Inspired Area Rugs
+21. Define Zones with Coastal-Inspired Area Rugs

 Coastal-inspired rug defining a dining zone in a modern kitchen